ckinley360/StockPriceAndPopulationAge/README.md

 | ...        | ...       | ...              |
 | 2020       | 85        |  6,739,054       |

 Due to some data sources lumping all ages greater than 84 into one bucket - 85+ - the age 85 in my schema represents 85+.
+The normalized data from each source was written to a separate CSV file, then all of the CSV files were combined into one CSV file.

 #### Driver Module
 The driver module for ingesting the population age data is **ingest_pop_age.py**.